g-ellis/Bio6100/lecture/lecture_notes.md

   - "git add -A" to add ALL new files that you've created to be tracked
   - "git commit -am"commit message"" commits all changes with a message
   - "git push" to push commits to remote repository

+01-24-2024
+  - to clone repository from github, copy repo link, open new project in Rstudio, choose version control and paste url
+  - rmarkdown:::site_skeleton(getwd()) in console use rmarkdown package and use site skeleton command to set up basic webpage version and make it using the current working directory (looks for an index file)s --> this will across create a yml file which is part of a basic site infrastructure